Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/1 - Your First Program/README.md

 Syntax refers to the system that governs how all of the symbols and words in a text document relate to each other.
-The first thing any programming language does when running a program is a process called tokenization, which means it uses special sybmols in the document to cut the document into small chunks of text.
+The first thing any programming language does when running a program is a process called tokenization, which means it uses special sybmols in the document to cut the document into small chunks of text called strings.
-It then rearranges these chunks into a tree, which is usually called an "abstract syntax tree".
+It then rearranges these strings into a tree, which is usually called an "abstract syntax tree".

+#### A tree?
+Like an apple tree?

+In the context of computer science, the term "tree" refers to a certain type of graph.
+A graph is data structure made of little nodes.
+Each node stores miscellaneous data and connections to other nodes.
+A graph is a tree if none of the connections loop.

+For example,
+we could have a tree with seven different nodes: a, b, c, d, e, f, and g.
+We'll have a be connected to b and c, we'll have b be connected to d and e, and we'll have c be connected to f and g.
+In this example we could say that a is the parent of b and c, that b is the parent of d and e, and that c is the parent of f and g.
+Therefore,
+d and e would be the children of b, f and g would be the children of c, and b and c would be the children of a.
 However,
+if any of our connections formed a loop, our we would no longer have a tree, just a graph.

+Using this structure,
+we can interpret whatever data is stored in these nodes as a hierarchy.

+#### What's special about ONE+?

-most languages have a very strict syntax that governs which chunks of text can be placed in certain spots on the abstract syntax tree.
+Most languages have a very strict syntax that governs which chunks of text can be placed in certain spots on the abstract syntax tree.
 ONE+, on the other hand, allows you to define the tree however you want to.

 In the case of our previous example,